awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-adv-features.md

 The following `TableSchema`s are built from code by using a builder\.
 This approach is less costly than the approach that uses annotated data classes\.
 The builder approach avoids the use of annotations and doesn't require JavaBean naming standards\.

 [StaticTableSchema](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/mapper/StaticTableSchema.html)
 This implementation is built for mutable data classes\.
-For more information, see [Use a builder](ddb-en-client-gs-tableschema.md#ddb-en-client-gs-tableschema-builder)\.
+The getting started section of this guide demonstrated how to [generate a `StaticTableSchema` using a builder](ddb-en-client-gs-tableschema.md#ddb-en-client-gs-tableschema-builder)\.

 [StaticImmutableTableSchema](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/mapper/StaticImmutableTableSchema.html)
-This implementation is built for use with immutable data classes and uses the [StaticImmutableTableSchema\.Builder](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/mapper/StaticImmutableTableSchema.Builder.html) class\.
+Similarly to how you build a `StaticTableSchema`, you generate an implementation of this type of `TableSchema` using a [builder](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/mapper/StaticImmutableTableSchema.html) for use with immutable data classes\.

 ### Table schema for data without a fixed schema<a name="ddb-en-client-adv-features-schema-document"></a>